Why Nvidia Stock Dropped Again Today

 They just revealed what they believe are the ten best stocks for investors to buy right now... and Nvidia wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

-JPMorgan Chase is an advertising partner of The Ascent, a Motley Fool company.
 Rich Smith has no position in any of the stocks mentioned.
-The Motley Fool owns and recommends Nvidia.
-The Motley Fool recommends Broadcom Ltd and Marvell Technology Group.
+The Motley Fool owns and recommends Apple, Intel, Nvidia, and Qualcomm.
+The Motley Fool recommends Broadcom Ltd and Skyworks Solutions and recommends the following options: long January 2023 $57.50 calls on Intel, long March 2023 $120 calls on Apple, short January 2023 $57.50 puts on Intel, and short March 2023 $130 calls on Apple.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.